 An experienced attorney is crucial in helping you prove your case.
 You’ll have the expertise you need by your side, citing references to cases and controlling statutes that support your position.

-Reason #5: You Don’t Have To Accept Your Settlement Offer
+Reason #5: You Don’t Want To Accept Their Low-ball Settlement Offer

 Though this reason is last in our list, it’s one of the most important reasons to speak with an attorney.
 Most cases settle out of court, which means the defendant or his insurance company is likely to offer you a settlement.
 As we stated earlier, your insurance adjuster’s primary objective is to ensure you collect as little as possible.

-If you remember only one point in this article, let it be this:
+If you remember only one point, let it be this:

 Once you settle, you give up your right to sue or receive further compensation—forever.
 A personal injury attorney will help you through the process, so you don’t settle for less than you deserve.